Basics

 How many days should I spend in Costa Rica?

 It depends on your overall goals and how you like to travel.
 If you're considering a two-week holiday, rest assured that you'll be able to travel the length and breadth of the country and see its most iconic sites while visiting its most beautiful national parks.
 With one week, you can still enjoy many of Costa Rica's most popular destinations, especially if you fly from place to place.
-If you only have a few days or are on a short honeymoon, then you'll want to pick one or two places and enjoy them for as much time as you have.
+If you only have three days or are on a short honeymoon, then you'll want to pick one or two places and enjoy them for as much time as you have.
 National parks such as Manuel Antonio, Corcovado, and Monteverde are great examples of single destinations to visit within the country.

 Here's more on how many days to spend in Costa Rica.